 Source: Program document, 2016.

-The GPE grant of US$4.6 million has contributed to increasing the quality of and access to education.
-These contributions and results include:
+The GPE grant of US$4.6 million has contributed to the following results in the education sector:

 - 58 classrooms have been rehabilitated,